Topics on this page:

 Be aware that if your unit lacks water or electricity, it could be condemned by the city.
 Call Code Enforcement to describe your situation and ask them what actions they are likely to take so that you can balance the decision to file a complaint.

 Some municipalities will be able to impose fines on the landlord, or otherwise penalize code violations.
 If the city provides inspections, be sure to ask for a copy of their report as this documentation can be very helpful.

-The Seattle Department of Planning & Development (DPD) can be reached at 206.615.0808.
+The Seattle Department of Construction and Inspections (SDCI) can be reached at 206.615.0808.
 Search for your city code enforcement office online or call City Hall and ask for the office that enforces building codes.
 They are otherwise known as the Planning, Community Development, or Building Code Enforcement departments.